gericandmorty/TUPT-Thesis_ArchiveNodeBackend/README.md

 # Production mode
 npm start
 ```
-The server will be reachable at `http://localhost:5000`.
+The server will be reachable at http://localhost:5000.

 ---

-## 📂 Architecture Overview
+## Architecture Overview

 - `/routes`: Modular API endpoints (Auth, User, Thesis, Admin).
+Includes download counting and secure redirect proxying.
-- `/models`: Mongoose schemas for Users, Theses, and Archives.
+- `/models`: Mongoose schemas for Users, Theses (including download tracking and text weights), and Archives.
-- `/modules`: Core logic engines for AI analysis and document parsing.
+- `/modules`: Core logic engines for AI analysis, document parsing, and Redis-based caching.
 - `/middleware`: Authentication guards and request validation.
 - `/db`: Database connection configuration.

 ---

-## 🤝 Institutional Note
+## Institutional Note

-This backend project is developed as part of an institutional modernization effort for **TUP Taguig**.
+This backend project is developed as part of an institutional modernization effort for TUP Taguig.
 Contributions are restricted to authorized project members.